MohamedHamisa/Question-Answering-System/README.md

 ## **How It Works**

 1. The user enters a question in the Streamlit frontend.
-2. The frontend sends the question to the FastAPI backend.
+2. The frontend sends the question to the FastAPI backend via an API request.
-3. The backend uses LangChain and OpenAI to generate an answer based on the provided dataset.
+3. The backend uses **LangChain** and **OpenAI GPT** to process the question and generate an answer based on the provided dataset.
 4. The answer is sent back to the frontend and displayed to the user.

 ---

 ## **Customization**

-- **Dataset**: Replace `data.txt` with your own dataset.
+- **Dataset**: Replace `data.txt` with your own dataset (e.g., text files, PDFs, or JSON).
 - **LangChain Pipeline**: Modify the `RetrievalQA` chain in `backend/main.py` to use different models or configurations.
-- **API Endpoints**: Add more endpoints to the FastAPI backend for additional functionality.
+- **API Endpoints**: Add more endpoints to the FastAPI backend for additional functionality (e.g., document upload, multiple datasets).

 ---